 What is your job title?
-How would you translate your job title into everyday language?
+How would you translate that title into everyday language?

 What sorts of projects do you work on in a given day?
 Of all of the projects you’ve worked on, which is your favorite?

-What is the most exciting moment in your career so far?
+What is the biggest challenge you’ve faced in your career so far?
 How did you overcome it?

 When did you decide to pursue this career?
 Was there a specific moment, event, or person who inspired you?

-What do you think has been the most important eventin space exploration in the last 50 years?
+What do you think has been the most important event or mission in space exploration in the last 50 years?

-What do you think will be the biggest accomplishment in space exploration in the next 50 years?
+What do you predict will be the biggest accomplishment in space exploration in the next 50 years?